Mysterious-Harsh/Personal/README.md

 # Invisible
 - It is python based GUI software that Encrypts and Hide confidential files on Google Drive which is impossible to Decrypt without password.
-It is second version of [Invisible](https://github.com/Mysterious-Harsh/Invisible)
+It is second version of [Invisible](https://github.com/Mysterious-Harsh/Invisible) (hide files in local system)
 ## Functionality
 - Hide/Unhide multiple directory on Google Drive
 - Multiuser support by registering users ( Can't change password or delete user for now )